-You may still be able to vote even if you are unable to get to your polling station on Election Day.
-You can apply to vote by post or proxy.
+If you are unable to get to your polling station on polling day you can apply to vote by post or proxy.
 A proxy is someone who votes on your behalf.

-If you want to appoint a proxy to vote for you, he or she must be:-
+If you want to appoint a proxy to vote for you, they must be:

 - willing to vote on your behalf

-You will need to enter your proxy's name and address, together with details of their relationship to you (if any) on the form.
-A proxy may not vote at the same election for more than two people unless they are a close relative (husband, wife, parent, grandparent, brother, sister or grandchild) of the people they are voting for.
+You will need to enter your proxy's name and address, together with details of their relationship to you (if any) on the application form.
+A proxy may not vote at the same election for more than two people unless they are a close relative (i.e. husband, wife, parent, grandparent, child, brother, sister or grandchild) of the people they are voting for.

-The Electoral Registration Officer must receive your completed application form by 5:00.p.m. six working days before Election Day.
+The Electoral Registration Officer must receive your completed application form by 5:00 p.m. on the sixth working day before polling day.

 Working days exclude weekends, bank holidays, Good Friday, Christmas Eve and Christmas Day.
 This leaves very little time after an election is announced, so you must complete and return your form as quickly as possible.

 What do I do next?